snakemake/snakemake-executor-plugin-kueue/README.md

         "..."
 ```

-We currently support the following `operator`s:
+Along with a standard batchv1 Job, We currently support the following `operator`s:

  - flux-operator: deploy using the [Flux Operator](https://github.com/flux-framework/flux-operator)
  - mpi-operator: deploy using the [MPI Operator](https://github.com/kubeflow/mpi-operator/)